 Monitor – and act on – turnover rates

 The construction industry has very high employee turnover rates.
-One study cites physical and emotional exhaustion as being among common causes.
+One study cites physical and emotional exhaustion as being among the common causes.
 HR has dominion over both of these issues and should constantly be monitoring incidences of turnover to understand what situations and company habits might be to blame.

 After all, construction is a particularly project-driven industry.
 Turnover at inopportune times can set a project back substantially, costing lots of money and negatively impacting your company’s reputation.

 Offering competitive wages and benefits is just one way to reduce turnover.
 Look at your company’s entire culture to ensure it is a safe, friendly one.
-If employees want to file complaints about someone’s behavior, they should be able to do so without fear of retaliation or other breaches of their trust in HR.
+If employees want to file complaints about someone’s behaviour, they should be able to do so without fear of retaliation or other breaches of their trust in HR.

 Show that you care about worker healthcare and safety

 Construction is a very physically demanding industry.
 While people in other management roles tend to prioritize completing projects well and on time, it’s HR’s responsibility to have a softer touch.
 Make sure workers are aware of their healthcare coverage and know that they can use it for preventative checkups.

 It’s just good business.
 If workers take better care of themselves, they’ll be there when your company needs them to ensure progress is being made on important projects.
 And that, of course, is at the core of solid HR management in construction.